RitvijSrivastava/advent_of_code/2021/README.md

 # Advent of Code - 2021 Solutions

+## How to run ?

+- Navigate to the 'Day' that you want to run in the terminal.
+For example. if I want to run code Day 1, I will go to `advent_of_code/2021/DayOne`
+- Run `cat <input_file> | cabal run` to run the code.
+Replace `<input_file>` with the name of your input file.
+***NOTE: Code may contain lines for both Part 1 and Part 2.
+Make sure to comment out the lines for the parts that you DON'T intend to run***

+## Checklist

 | **Day** |     **Done ?**     |
 | ------- | :----------------: |
 | Day 1   | :white_check_mark: |